City Barbeque Potato Salad: The Perfect Summer Side Dish

 Now, gently mix it all together.
 Think of folding instead of mixing.
 You don’t want to break the potatoes up too much.
 Remember, we want to maintain the texture.

 Refrigerate for several hours.
 If you are taking this potato salad to a potluck or picnic, be sure to make it early in the day so the potatoes have time to absorb the flavors of the dressing.
-When ready to serve, taste for seasoning.
-Add salt if needed.
-Drizzle the remaining dressing over the top and give it one last mix.
-Garnish with green onions if desired.

 It also goes great with burgers, grilled chicken, or my Air Fryer Bacon Wrapped Pork Chops.